kawaicheung/naming-things/manuscript/02_UseYourImagination.md

 Suddenly, the name `EmailOfficer` comes to mind. _Officer_ conveys a kind of _policing_ of emails--exactly what this object's main responsibility is.
 It's certainly more memorable and visual than either a manager or helper.

 At first, the name feels strange.
 "Officer" is not a very programmatic term.
-But, that's _just the point_.
+But, that's just the point.
 There are certainly other names that could work just as well.
 Maybe `EmailCop` or `EmailGateKeeper`.
 All of these evoke an image in your head far more precise than what the names manager, helper, or handler evoke.

-If you asked me a month later what the class `EmailOfficer` does in the DoneDone codebase, I can tell you in great detail.
+Ask me today what the class `EmailOfficer` does in the DoneDone codebase, and I can tell you in great detail.
 I can also tell you I wouldn't have had the same luck had I stuck with a name like `EmailManager`.

 * * *